linode/apl-docs/docs/for-ops/cli/deploying.md

 During development iterations you will probably not touch uncharted resources often, but instead you will add features in charts.

-Otomi has these subcommands that only target charted resources:
+APL has these subcommands that only target charted resources:

 ```bash
 otomi (diff|apply|sync|template)